A Busy Person’s Guide to Plantar Fasciitis

 3. Pull toes back with one hand while massaging through the arch with the other hand.

-Recommendations: Spend 10-to-30 seconds on each stretch per foot for a total of three minutes.
+Spend 10 – 30 seconds on each stretch per foot (3 minutes total)

 A frozen water bottle or reusable gel ice pack is a great way to relieve pain at the end of a long day on your feet.